wrongpixels/fsopen-tests/README.md

-Test projects, exercise practices and some useful stuff
+Test projects, practices and some useful stuff!!